 All simulations used 1.6 million material points for discretization.
 To assess the influence of the resolution of the background grid, two grids were considered using the same material point discretization.
-A grid with a cell size of $1\times1\times1$ mm and a particle density of 64 particles per cell was referred to as the low-resolution grid, whereas a finer grid with a cell size of $0.5\times0.5\times0.5$ mm and a corresponding particle density of eight particles per cell, was referred to as the high resolution grid.
+A grid with a cell size of $1 \times 1 \times 1$ mm, and a particle density of 64 particles/cell, was referred to as the low resolution grid, while a finer grid with a cell size of $0.5 \times 0.5 \times 0.5$ mm, and a corresponding particle density of 8 particles/cell, was referred to as the high resolution grid.

-The interactions between the particles and nodes were accomplished using an interpolation method known as GIMP ((generalized interpolation material point) method [34]).
+The interactions between the particles and nodes were accomplished using an interpolation method known as GIMP (Generalized Interpolation Material Point method, [34]).
 When this method is used, the spatial extent of influence of each particle is finite, rather than the Dirac delta function representation that is assumed in traditional MPM.
-This choice leads to a more robust solution for large deformation problems at a slightly increased computational cost.
+This choice leads to a

+15 more robust solution for large deformation problems at a slightly increased computational cost.

-Explicit time integration was used, resetting the computational grid after each time step.
+Explicit time integration was used, resetting the computational grid after each timestep.
 The stability of the solution based on explicit time integration was investigated by performing a sensitivity study to compare the predictions for different CFL numbers: 0.1, 0.4, 0.8, and 1.0.
 Simulations were executed on 16 processors (8 nodes) of an Opteron cluster.

-Physical elements related to the appearance of the wound were examined: geometry of the exit wound, shape of the wound tract, and size of the wound, as there are numerous clinical studies describing these factors [1,2,4].
+20 Physical elements related to the appearance of the wound were examined: geometry of the exit wound, shape of the wound tract, size of the wound, as there are numerous clinical studies describing these factors [1,2,4].